AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 **Security enhancements**

-* Secure loading of libraries: Campaign now prevents unnecessary DLLs from loading while charging Campaign Client (nlclient) to protect from DLL preloading attacks.
+* Secure loading of libraries: In order to protect from DLL preloading attacks, Campaign now loads Windows DLLs only from the Windows default system DLL path while loading the Campaign Client (nlclient).
 [Learn more](https://support.microsoft.com/en-us/help/2389418/secure-loading-of-libraries-to-prevent-dll-preloading-attacks) (NEO-24147)
 * Fixed a security issue to reinforce protection against Server Side Request Forgery (SSRF) attacks.
 (NEO-25661)
 * Fixed an issue that occurred while handling GDPR privacy requests that prevented records from being deleted from custom tables with a second-level relationship to the Recipient table.
 (NEO-25967)
 * Fixed a security issue using API calls made by non-admin users when trying to synchronize Adobe Experience Manager templates.
+(NEO-23487)

 **Compatibility updates**